-When living for four years in Mexico he founded the cultural gallery and bar ”Tabu” and produced exhibitions, dance-, theatre- and live-music performances.
+When living for four years in Mexico he founded the cultural gallery and bar ”Tabu” and produced there exhibitions, dance-, theatre- and live-music performances.
 After his stay in Mexico he was involved in trading vintage design and motorcycles and made a comeback to visual arts.
-Welp worked for eight years as art director and photographer for the magazine ”Voima”.
-During that period he also lead the parody advertisement collective ”Adbusters Finland”, publishing monthly subverts in the Voima-magazine and in the web.
+Welp worked for eight years as the art director and photographer for the magazine ”Voima” and e-zine ”Fifi”.
+During that period he also lead the parody advertisement group ”Adbusters Finland”, publishing monthly subverts in the Voima-magazine and in the web.
 The project culminated in the book and exhibition ”Louserit Vuittuun” and was also awarded with the Salli Journalism Award.

-Welp has teached at the Aalto University (Departments of Graphic Design and Photography) and the University of Tampere (Department of Journalism and Mass Communication) as well as at the University of Applied Sciences in Kauniainen.
-He has contributed to all major Finnish newspapers and magazines, and has designed over 80 stamps for the national postal service in Finland.
+He has contributed to all major Finnish newspapers and magazines, and has designed almost 100 stamps for the national postal service in Finland.
+Welp has teached illustration and culture jamming at the Aalto University (Department of Graphic Design and Photography) and the University of Tampere (Department of Journalism and Mass Communication) as well as at the University of Applied Sciences in Kauniainen.

 Languages: Finnish, English, German, Swedish and Spanish